-- any written amendments proposed during the thirty day review (ii) - (iii) any recommendations proposed by the agricultural districting advisory committee and/or the county planning board. - (3) The notice shall be published in a newspaper having a general circulation within the proposed district and shall be given in writing to those municipalities whose territory encompasses the proposed district and any proposed modifications, owners of real property within such a proposed district or any proposed modifications who are listed on the most recent assessment roll, the commissioner of agriculture and markets, the commissioner of environmental conservation, the secretary of state and the advisory council on - 3.
-The following factors shall be considered by the county planning board, the agricultural districting advisory committee, and at any public hearing: - i. the viability of active farming within the proposed district and in areas adjacent thereto; - ii. the presence of any viable farm lands within the proposed district and adjacent thereto that are not now in active farming; - iii. the nature and extent of land uses other than active farming within the proposed district and adjacent thereto; - iv. county developmental patterns and needs; and - any other matter which may be relevant.
+- (2) The notice shall contain the following information: - (a) a statement of the time, date and place of the public hearing; - (b) a description of the proposed district, any proposed additions and any recommendations of the planning board or advisory committee; - (c) a statement that the public hearing will be held concerning: - (i) the original proposal; - (ii) any written amendments proposed during the thirty day review period; - (iii) any recommendations proposed by the agricultural districting advisory committee and/or the county planning board. - (3) The notice shall be published in a newspaper having a general circulation within the proposed district and shall be given in writing to those municipalities whose territory encompasses the proposed district and any proposed modifications, owners of real property within such a proposed district or any proposed modifications who are listed on the most recent assessment roll, the commissioner of agriculture and markets, the commissioner of environmental conservation, the secretary of state and the advisory council on agriculture. - 3.
+The following factors shall be considered by the county planning board, the agricultural districting advisory committee, and at any public hearing: - i. the viability of active farming within the proposed district and in areas adjacent thereto; - ii. the presence of any viable farm lands within the proposed district and adjacent thereto that are not now in active farming; - iii. the nature and extent of land uses other than active farming within the proposed district and adjacent thereto; - iv. county developmental patterns and needs; and - v. any other matter which may be relevant.